Foreground biases in strong gravitational lensing: Introduction

 This paper is motivated by the work of \cite{McCully_2017,Fleury_2021a,Etherington_2023}, which demonstrated that perturbative weak lensing effects on strong lensing images cannot be fully absorbed by a single parameter without a sufficiently complex lens model, and in particular by that of \cite{Teodori_2022}, which demonstrated the potential for introducing biases in $H_0$ measurements when under-parameterising these weak lensing terms.
 We expand on this work by investigating the influence of foreground shear, and derive the first-order degeneracy between this shear and the ellipticity of an elliptical power law lens, demonstrating that neither can be tightly constrained from lensing variables alone.
 We demonstrate that the measured Einstein radius is unaffected by this degeneracy, and thus $H_0$ inferences should be unbiased by the foreground shear, at least to first order.
 We also estimate the bias introduced by the foreground convergence and find that it can add an additional uncertainty of up to a percent to $H_0$ measurements for typical lines of sight.

 This paper is organised as follows: in \cref{sec:theory}, we summarise the formalism introduced in \cite{Fleury_2021a} to parameterise weak lensing effects on strong lensing images.
-In \cref{sec:shear} we consider the effects of the foreground shear, deriving the explicit form of the first-order degeneracy between the foreground shear and the ellipticity of an elliptical power law lens, and showing how the Einstein radius of the lens escapes this degeneracy.
-In \cref{sec:msd_los} we consider the effects of foreground convergence, reviewing the mass-sheet degeneracy, demonstrating the biases introduced into measurements of $H_0$ when constraining the lens mass from velocity dispersion measurements without adequately parameterised weak lensing effects, and presenting the probability of the expected strength of this bias.
+In \cref{sec:shear} we consider the effects of the foreground shear, deriving the explicit form of the first-order degeneracy between the foreground shear and the ellipticity of an elliptical power law lens, quantifying the strength of this effect, and showing how the Einstein radius of the lens escapes this degeneracy.
+In \cref{sec:msd_los} we consider the effects of foreground convergence, reviewing the mass-sheet degeneracy, demonstrating the biases introduced into measurements of $H_0$ when constraining the lens mass from velocity dispersion measurements without adequately parameterised weak lensing effects, and presenting the expected strength of this bias.
+We show, however, that the power law slope is unaffected.
 We summarise our results in \cref{sec:conclusion}.